thijmennijdam/Othello-GPT-FeatInterp/blogpost.md

 Figure 4b & c
 - To test which layers have more relevant features focussing on the opponents or own pieces, we look at the number of mine and their board state properties
 - When going deeper into the network, more Mine board state properties are found and less Their BSPs for E16 layers

+- Overall, E16 seems to extract the most notable features so i will focus my qualitative, with the most BSP, so thats where I will concetrate my efforts of qualitative evalutation.

 <!-- Figure 4a illustrates that later layers tend to identify fewer board tile features.
 Although the higher number of dead features observed earlier in Layer 5 might contribute slightly to this trend, it does not fully explain the phenomenon.
 The difference in the number of dead features between Layer 1 and Layer 3 was not significant, yet Layer 3 shows a considerably lower number of active features compared to Layer 1.

 It can be observed in Figure 4b that the average number of board tiles per active feature typically decreases slightly as we go deeper into the model for the E32 SAE variants, but not for the E8 variants.
 While these trends are not substantial, it is interesting to note that the average number of mine/their tiles (for example, two 'mine' tiles and one 'their' tile would count as three mine/their tiles) ranges between 2 and 2.5.
 However, qualitatively, I observed that most features have one or two tiles, with outliers that have four or more and resemble higher-level features activated by specific board configurations.
 This leads to many tiles being above the threshold while most activations are zero.
 (I should update Figure 3b to a histogram plot to highlight this effect)